In this post we’ll take a look at what is a sales funnel and how you could use them for your business.

 3 Pages Every Funnel Must Have—And What To Include On Them!

 The stages of a sales funnel may be confusing on how exactly these work.
 In fact, that’s the number one reason small business owners say they can’t get their funnels set up—they simply don’t know what to include where.
+This can also be used for consultant sales funnels.

 Here’s the easy answer: At the very least, your setup needs three pages.